TABLE-Vietnam banks' assets, registered capital

 the end of September 2014, up around 15 percent from December 2013, the central

-banks since early 2012 as part of the country's banking sector reform.
-More
+between early 2012 and March 2015 as part of the country's banking sector

 (Compiled by Ho Binh Minh)